travelpayouts/flights-api-project/README.md

 ### [Webpack](https://webpack.github.io/)
 Use webpack to make changes to all files that you want to change.
-To recompile your frontend files you can use command: `webpack` in root directory of your project or `webpack -w` if you don’t want to manually recompile after every change.
+To recompile your frontend files you can use a command: `webpack` in root directory of your project or `webpack -w` if you don’t want to manually recompile after every change.

 ### Frontend directory structure
 Category | Location